project-hadron/discovery-transition-ds/README.rst

     $> vi ~/.bash_profile.

-2. Add the export command for each environment variable
+2. Add the export command for each environment variable setting your preferred paths in this example I am setting them to a demo projects folder

 .. code-block:: bash